 In order to achieve that hovering effect, you will have to find the exact right weight for your sinker.

-But no matter if you are using live baits or lures; fishing them in combination with your slip bobber can certainly improve your fishing.
+But whether you are using live bait or lures, fishing them in combination with your slip bobber can certainly improve your fishing.
 Now, go out there and try it out.
 Tight lines!

 Here are some helpful related articles on slip bobber fishing and bobber stops that you should check out as well: